Introduction

 some history of the games, or other details relevant to how I got the games,

-and the links will take you to a page showing pictures of the games.
+and the links will take you to a page showing pictures of the games and a

 Sometimes I have more pictures than others because I bought a game, set it

-up, then took it back down to free up space for another game before I took
+up, then took it back down to free up space for another game before I got

 rather than being set up for play, as I rotate them in to the playing lineup